 Sellers should evaluate repair requests if they could be a potential deal breaker for other buyers as well.
 Some examples of repairs that are usually potential deal breakers:

 - Radon results higher than EPA’s recommended action level (4 pCi/L).
 Radon is a radioactive gas.
 It is colorless, odorless, tasteless, and chemically inert.
 The EPA recommends mitigation at or above the average radon levels of 4pCi/L. Long story short, most buyers will request that a radon mitigation system is installed or request a credit to install one themselves.

 - Structural issues and mold will also immediately turn off buyers.
 These issues will warrant a more detailed discussion with the listing agent on how to handle the objection.

 - Sewer problems.
 While structural issues are much more expensive, sewer problems (usually caused by mature trees) can cost a pretty penny.
-Therefore. they are requested or even rejected by many buyers.
+These repairs are requested by buyers or could even make the deal fall through.
 A fix could be as easy as just having the line cleaned out for a couple hundred bucks, or placing a liner into the current sewer pipes.
 Of course, many sewer repairs can be much more expensive.